ShadowHawk (character): Video game

 In April 1994, Valentino stated that a ShadowHawk video game was in development for the Super Nintendo Entertainment System and Sega Genesis, but was asked not to reveal who the developer was at their request.

 TV series

 Live-action

 In November 1995, it was reported that a live action ShadowHawk television series was in development at Wesley Snipes' production company.
-Snipes explained that while Shadowhawk was not being developed as a vehicle for him, he didn't rule out the possibility of playing a recurring role or guest appearance.
+Snipes explained that while Shadowhawk was not being developed as a vehicle for him, he did not rule out the possibility of playing a recurring role or guest appearance.

 Animation

 In May 1996, it was reported that the USA Network was considering a ShadowHawk animated series produced by Nelvana to possibly air on the network in Autumn of that year.
 ShadowHawk creator Jim Valentino revealed that he had written a pilot script with Sib Ventress and a series bible.
 While the ShadowHawk for the series was intended to be Paul Johnstone, the character would not be struggling with AIDS like his comic book counterpart.
 Wesley Snipes, whose production company was developing the separate live-action TV project, was reportedly in negotiations to provide the voice of Johnstone.
 In November of that year, it was reported that USA had passed on the ShadowHawk animated series.